 Henry Tat Kwong Tse

 Henry enjoys challenges, and especially solving them with the Cytovale team.
 Henry's perspective is rooted in a science and engineering background with specific experiences and interests at intersection of biology and engineering.
 He leads Cytovale's overall technical efforts.

 Roya earned her PhD developing implantable microsystems.
 Following a brief foray into biomaterials and infection detection sensors, she joyfully returned to the mild winters of California, and joined the Cytovale team to pursue her passion of developing innovative and practical solutions to healthcare needs.

 As an early Cytovale team member, Annie enjoys working on the interdisciplinary engineering process of developing diagnostics with clear clinical utility.
 When she's not squishing cells, Annie likes to ski, hike, play lawn sports and watch good movies.

-Nick’s a Bay Area native who loves riding bikes almost as much as the meal that follows.
-He’s passionate about products that combine new technology and empathic design
+Nick is a Bay Area native who loves riding bikes almost as much as the meal that follows.
+He’s passionate about products that combine new technology and empathic design.

 Allison is a UCLA graduate with a passion for medical technology that saves lives and reduces suffering.
 When Allison is not working on revolutionary medical diagnostics, she can be found at the beach, drawing or painting, training for a marathon, or eating a lot of chocolate.